 Wall and door hangings can be made with natural materials.
 Twigs and evergreens can be woven into wreaths and swags.
 Another way to make a wreath is to hot glue natural objects such as acorns or pine cones to a homemade (or store-bought) hoop.
 Divine!

 Dried flowers arranged in pitchers or vases make homey, natural decorations.
+You could make a lovely scented potpourri for any room in the house, or create an arrangement of your favorite dried flowers.

 Display natural collections such as rocks, shells, and feathers in clear shadow boxes.
 For “flat” collections such as pressed leaves, feathers, or flowers, try using them as a table design.
 Lay a piece of natural paper on the top of your table, arrange the collection on the paper, and cover with a sheet of glass.